-Abstract-This paper addresses the problem of optimizing the packet transmission schedule in a multihop wireless network with end-to-end delay constraints.
+This paper addresses the problem of optimizing the packet transmission schedule in an ad hoc network with end-toend delay constraints.
 The emphasis is to determine the proper relative weights assigned to the remaining distance and the remaining lifetime in order to rank the urgency of a packet.
-We consider a general class of cross-layer transmission schemes that represent such relative weights using a single lifetime-distance factor, which includes, as special cases, schedules such as Earliest-Deadline-First and Largest-Distance-First.
+We consider a general class of transmission schemes that represent such relative weights using a single lifetimedistance factor, which includes, as special cases, schedules such as Earliest-Deadline-First and Largest-Distance-First.
 We propose an analytical framework, based on recursive non-homogeneous Markovian analysis, to study the effect of the lifetime-distance factor on packet loss probability in a general multihop environment, with different configurations of peer-node channel contention.
-Numerical results are presented to illustrate how various network parameters affect the optimal lifetimedistance factor.
+Numerical results are presented to demonstrate how various network parameters affect the optimal lifetime-distance factor.
 We demonstrate quantitatively how the proper balance between distance and lifetime in a transmission schedule can significantly improve the network performance, even under imperfect schedule implementation.